 An american in Paris

-In 1899, his friend Horsman wrote at some length about the art student , during a visit in Paris.
-He comments
+In 1899, his friend Horsman, paying a visit, wrote at some length about the young art student in Paris.
+After some comments on the (already!) exiguous but ingeniously functional abode occupied by the american he observes that

 It appears that Trowbridge had already developped an inclination for etching at the time since Horsman adds